describo/crate-builder-component/README.md

 ## Development application

-When you want to see component in action as a whole, there is a small VueJS app in this codebase.
+When you want to see the component in action as a whole, there is a small VueJS app in this codebase.
 To start up the dev environment:

 ```
 docker compose up (starts up an elastic search container for datapack lookups)